This post may contain affiliate links. Please read our disclosure policy.

 If you have any ingredients leftover from this small batch baked beans recipe, check out our Leftover Ingredients Recipe Finder.

-- Canned Cannellini or Great Northern Beans: Creamy beans that absorb flavor well.
-Substitute with navy or kidney beans.
-Extra beans can be used in white bean soup for one and small slow cooker white chicken chili.
+- Canned Cannellini or Great Northern Beans: Either works well here.
+Navy or kidney beans are good substitutes.
+Leftover beans can be used in white bean soup for one and small slow cooker white chicken chili.

-- Bacon: Adds rich, smoky flavor.
-For a vegetarian version, omit and use smoked paprika.
+- Bacon: Gives the sauce its smoky depth.
+For a vegetarian version, leave it out and add a pinch of smoked paprika instead.
 Leftover bacon works well in a bacon, egg and cheese cup, small cobb salad, or single serve zuppa toscana.

-- Olive Oil: Used for sautéing onions and garlic.
-Canola or avocado oil are good alternatives.
+- Olive Oil: Used to cook the onions and garlic.
+Canola or avocado oil work fine too.

-- Ketchup: Gives a sweet, tangy base.
-Tomato sauce or paste can be used, but adjust seasonings to balance flavor.
+- Ketchup: Adds a sweet, tangy base to the sauce.
+Tomato sauce or paste can be used but you may need to adjust the other seasonings.

-- Apple Cider Vinegar: Adds tanginess.
+- Apple Cider Vinegar: Adds a little tartness that balances the sweetness.
 White vinegar or lemon juice also work.

-- Worcestershire Sauce: Adds savory depth.
+- Worcestershire Sauce: Adds a savory, slightly tangy note.
 Soy sauce or tamari are good substitutes.

 Recipe Variations

-- Vegan Baked Beans: Omit the bacon and Worcestershire sauce.
-Use a plant-based bacon substitute or add a drop of liquid smoke for that classic smoky flavor.
+Vegan Baked Beans: Leave out the bacon and Worcestershire sauce.
+Add a drop of liquid smoke or a pinch of smoked paprika to keep the smoky flavor.

-- Spicy Baked Beans: Stir in a chopped jalapeño, a pinch of cayenne pepper, or a splash of hot sauce to balance the sweetness with heat.
+Spicy Baked Beans: Stir in chopped jalapeño, a pinch of cayenne, or a splash of hot sauce before baking.

-- BBQ Baked Beans: Replace some of the ketchup with homemade barbecue sauce and add smoked paprika for rich, smoky barbecue flavor.
+BBQ Baked Beans: Replace some of the ketchup with homemade barbecue sauce and add a pinch of smoked paprika.

-- Southwestern Baked Beans: Mix in corn, black beans, bell peppers, and a dash of chili powder or cumin for a Tex-Mex style variation.
+Southwestern Baked Beans: Mix in corn, black beans, bell peppers, and a dash of chili powder or cumin.

 How To Make Baked Beans

-These photos and instructions help you visualize how to make baked beans for one or two people.
-See the recipe box below for ingredient amounts and full recipe instructions.
+These photos and instructions show how to make baked beans for one.
+For ingredient amounts and full details, see the recipe card below.

-- Cook the Bacon: In a small saucepan, cook 1 slice of bacon until crisp.
-Remove and place on a paper towel-lined plate.
-Leave a little bacon grease in the pan.
+- Cook the Bacon: Cook the bacon in a small saucepan over medium heat until crisp.
+Move it to a paper towel-lined plate and leave a little bacon grease in the pan.

-Make the recipe in a saucepan and skip the oven.
-Cover and simmer on low for about 30 minutes, stirring occasionally, until thickened.
+Stovetop: Skip the oven and make the entire recipe in the saucepan.
+Cover and simmer on low heat for about 30 minutes, stirring occasionally, until the sauce thickens.

 Expert Tips

-- Read First: Go through the full recipe, ingredient notes, and process photos before starting to ensure success.
+Read through the recipe first.
+Go through the ingredient notes and process photos before you start.

 Frequently Asked Questions

 Yes.
-Soak the beans overnight and cook them until tender before starting the recipe.
-This adds extra prep time compared to using canned beans.
+Soak the dried beans overnight and cook them until tender before starting the recipe.
+This adds significant prep time compared to using canned beans.

 Yes, double the ingredients and bake in either two 5×5-inch dishes, one 6.5-inch square dish, or one 6×8-inch dish.